-The Italian Baseball and Softball Federation posted a touching tribute to Obletter, including a lengthy letter from Marcon to his longtime friend.
+The Italian Baseball and Softball Federation posted a touching tribute (link no longer available) to Obletter, including a lengthy letter from Marcon to his longtime friend.

 Italian star slugger Erika Piancastelli posted a tweet shortly after news broke of Obletter’s death, saying “I cant believe it…” and adding several emojis, including a tearful face and the Italian flag.

 I cant believe it… 😓🇮🇹💙